jts272/pp1-happy-bees-cafe/README.md

 - GitPod - The workspace in which the application was written
 - GitHub - To store and host my code and application
 - CodePen - To practice new coding ideas in a safe environment with instant feedback
+- Pexels - For stock images
+- Google Fonts - To import fonts used on the site
+- Coolors - For identifying the colour palette to use for the site

 ## Credits and Resources